mlazarz/MaxentDataPreparationTutorial/README.md

 ![bicknells](Images/bicknells.jpg)

-In this tutorial, we will be modeling the species distribution of the Bicknell's Thrush in Vermont and New Hampshire using species occurrence records from 2010 to 2019 and climate information from 1970 to 2000.
+In this tutorial, we will be modeling the species distribution of the Bicknell's Thrush (*Catharus bicknelli*) in Vermont and New Hampshire using species occurrence records from 2010 to 2019 and climate information from 1970 to 2000.
 The [Bicknell's Thrush](https://vtecostudies.org/wildlife/birds/mountain-birds/bicknells-thrush-2/) is one of the rarest songbird in the Eastern United States with a severe population vulnerability due to habitat loss from development and climate related factors.
 We will be modeling distribution of the Bicknell's Thrush in Vermont and New Hampshire as it's summer breeding ground in is the high elevation boreal forests of the White Mountains and Green Mountains where Bicknell's Thrush habitat conservation is a priority.

 ## Software Needed